India - Siridao House Project

 Contrasting texture and colour

 Quite late in the project I added this apron roof along the front and side facades to protect against the heavy monsoon rains.
-It added a glorious feature to the overall look
+It added a degree of femininity to the overall look

 I designed the ceiling of the living room to include 99 squares of mirror glass, each pane having been individually "antiqued" for a better overall look